 Control of Manganese and Ammonia in Drinking Water

-The Town of Saint-Pie has a water system supplied by an 11.7-acre (4.7 ha) reservoir located at the top of Mount-Yamaska in the province of Quebec.
-This reservoir was well monitored for years but wasn’t aerated and mixed until 2007.
-That was when the decision was made to install a complete Bubble Tubing® system with an OctoAir-10 diffuser to help control the release of metals such as manganese and ammonia in drinking water.
-Health Canada states that “at concentrations greater than 0.15 mg/L, manganese stains plumbing fixtures and fabrics; moreover, in high concentrations, it gives bad taste to drinks.
-Like iron, it can cause problems in distribution networks by promoting the growth of micro-organisms.
-Since the installation of the aeration system, recorded data shows a significant decrease in the level of manganese and ammonia in the Saint-Pie reservoir.
-The level of manganese now rarely exceeds the suggested upper limit of 0.15 mg / L.
+The Town of Saint-Pie (QC, Canada) has a potable water distribution system that is supplied by an 11.7-acre (4.7 ha) reservoir located at the top of Mount-Yamaska.
+This reservoir was well monitored for years, but wasn’t aerated or mixed.
+They needed help controlling the release of minerals in water, such as manganese and ammonia, for they often reached harmful levels and clogged the distribution network.
+Health Canada states that “at concentrations greater than 0.15 mg/L, manganese stains plumbing fixtures and fabrics; moreover, in high concentrations, it gives bad taste to water’’.
+Like iron, it can cause problems in distribution networks by promoting micro-organism overgrowth.

-This improvement was made possible by the reduction of the redox potential by injecting dissolved oxygen into the water column.
-Manganese and ammonia are important indicators of redox potential in sediment because they become soluble at lower redox potentials than substances such as iron and sulphates.
-These substances have an even greater potential to reduce the quality of drinking water and the integrity of plumbing.
-Higher redox potentials are associated with poor drinking water quality so it was imperative that aeration be used to control the situation.
-In simple terms, manganese appeared when the highly stratified lake ran out of oxygen in its depth.
-Most drinking reservoirs go through the same issues in absence of aeration.
+This improvement was made possible by the effect of dissolved oxygen in the water column.
+Manganese and ammonia are important indicators of redox potential in sediments, because they become soluble at lower oxygen levels compared to substances like iron and sulphate, which are even more damaging than manganese.
+In other words, manganese became measurable in the water when the lake ran out of oxygen in its depth, making all harmful molecules at their highest toxicity.
+Most drinking reservoirs, being highly stratified, go through the same issues in absence of aeration.

-Due to the reduction in microbial activity and the reduction processes during the winter months, the aeration system deemed to be less essential and was turned off.
-On December 18, 2009, the level of manganese in the reservoir began to increase exponentially.
-The highest level of 0.106 mg/L was reached on December 29, 2009 when the aeration system was finally turned back on.
-Within 20 hours, the manganese level returned to baseline, preventing damage and ensuring the healthy quality of Saint-Pie’s drinking water.
+Due to the reduction in microbial activity during the winter months, the aeration system was deemed to be less essential and was turned off.
+However, on December 18, 2009, levels of manganese in the reservoir began to increase, exponentially.
+The highest level of 0.106 mg/L was reached on December 29, 2009, at which point the aeration system was turned back on.
+Within 20 hours, the manganese levels returned to the baseline, preventing damage and ensuring the healthy quality of Saint-Pie’s drinking water.

-In conclusion, the OctoAir-10 aeration system used by Bubble Tubing® and developed by Canadianpond.ca Products Limited significantly reduces manganese and ammonia levels and improves the quality of drinking water in the City of Saint-Pie.
-This system has been in operation since 2007 and has saved a lot of money in chemical treatments and has also been responsible for the bio-dredging of the reservoir which has seen a massive amount of reduction of its accumulated organic sediments which were responsible for the worsening conditions over time.
-The last time the lake was dredged was in 1980.
-The town has gained many years of extended life since adopting Canadianpond’s technologies.
+In conclusion, the OctoAir-10 aeration system, using Bubble Tubing® and developed by Canadianpond.ca Products Ltd., significantly reduced manganese and ammonia levels and improved the quality of drinking water in the Town of Saint-Pie.
+This system has been in operation since 2007 and has saved a lot of money that would have otherwise been necessary for chemical treatments.
+Interesting fact, the aeration causes another very positive side effect, which was to dramatically reduce the thickness of the accumulated organic sediments (called bio-dredging).
+The last time the lake was dredged was in 1980 and would have required mechanical dredging in the intervening years.
+The town has gained many years of extended life since adopting CanadianPond.ca’s technology.